anatolyburtsev/GoogleAnalytics4CloudWatchDashboard/README.md

 pip install -r requirements.txt
 ```

+Install and run Docker

 Synthesize the CloudFormation template for this code.
 ```
 cdk synth
 ```